top of page

 0

-• How part-time or side income affects your payment
+• How part-time income reduces your EI payment

 • A real example with numbers

-• A simple formula you can use for any EI period
+• A simple formula you can reuse every reporting period

-EI pays 55% of your average insurable earnings, up to the annual maximum.
+For most people, EI regular benefits are 55% of your average insurable weekly earnings, up to a yearly maximum.

 Base weekly EI: $581.73

-3. How EI “Working While on Claim” Deductions Work
+3) How “Working While on Claim” deductions work

-• You keep 50 cents of EI for every $1 you earn, until you reach 90% of your previous weekly pay.
+• You keep 50¢ of EI for every $1 you earn, up to a limit

 EI clawback: 50% × $905 = $452.50